 Nurse Educational Assistance Loan Program (NEALP)

-Assistance for Ohio residents in the amount $3,000 per academic year.
-Twenty percent of the loan per year (five yr. max) may be forgiven for each year of service as a nurse in Ohio.
-Additional information is available by calling the State Grants and Scholarships Department at 1.888.833.1133, ext.
-46629.
+NEALP provides funding for nurses who intend to serve as instructors or students who intend to serve as nurses after graduation.
+Assistance is available for Ohio residents up to $5,000 per academic year for Future Nurse Instructors.
+Borrowers that serve as nurses after graduation are eligible for up to $1,620 per academic year.
+Twenty percent of the loan per year (five year max) may be forgiven for each year of service as a nurse in Ohio.
+Additional information is available at https://www.ohiohighered.org/nealp

 More Grant & Scholarships Resources